Feedback Survey Policy

 Deans and associate deans (teaching and learning) act as data stewards and are responsible for ensuring compliance with this policy at the faculty or academic unit level and coordinating the survey, analysis and results and communicating with students.

-The Director, New Business is responsible for approvals in line with this policy in relation to short forms of learning and short forms of learning participants.
+The Executive Manager, Education Partnerships and Product Strategy Unit is responsible for approvals in relation to short forms of learning and short forms of learning participants in line with this policy.

 5.3 Implementation and governance roles: